Brown Environmental Leadership Lab (BELL): Eastern Sierras

 You are responsible for abiding by all pre-college policies and guidelines while participating in the program.
 These include policies listed on the policy page as well as any policies shared with you by program staff and instructors.
 Please review our financial policies, including payment and refund information.

 You will receive a Course Performance Report from your instructor and you in turn will be asked to complete a course evaluation upon completion of the course.
-If you successfully complete your program you will receive a Certificate of Completion.
-All completion materials including the Course Performance Report will be sent out in September.
-The certificate will be sent via US Mail to your listed address and the Course Performance Report will be sent electronically to the email address we have on file for you.
+If you successfully complete your program you will also receive a digital CeCertificate of Completion.
+The Course Performance Report and CeCertificate will be sent out in September.
+The CeCertificate will be sent via a secured link to the email address you have on file and the Course Performance Report will be made available in your Student Portal.